 Another concern might be whether your implants can contribute to birth defects in your baby.
 The FDA has found that two studies on babies born to moms with breast implants show there is no increased risk.

 The Centers for Disease Control and Prevention (CDC) state that there have not been any clinical reports in recent years that indicate issues from silicon in implants and breastfeeding.
 However, they point out that the research is limited (16).

 Breast augmentation is the most popular type of cosmetic surgery in the USA.
 The chances are if you don’t have them yourself, you know someone who does.

 Breastfeeding with implants is possible, but some factors could affect the amount of breast milk you produce.
 The good news is that you can often increase this with good breastfeeding management.
 Consulting a lactation specialist is also a good idea, as they have the knowledge to help and advise you.

-It’s also worth noting that even if your milk supply is less than you would like, even small amounts are a gift for baby.
+It’s also worth noting that even if your milk supply is less than you would like, even small amounts are a gift for your baby.
 Most importantly, it can help build their immune system.

 If you discover that you can’t breastfeed, be comforted in knowing formula will give your baby all the nutrients they need.
 You can still feel the closeness and bonding by feeding skin-on-skin and having lots of cuddles.